Ceramic vase/lamp base decorated with geometric motifs in shades of green, ochre and brown

 Ceramic vase for a table lamp.
 The lamp base made of ceramic decorated with geometric motifs in shades of green, ochre, and brown, with side inserts.
 1970.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own characteristic features.

-Many styles distinguish antique furniture, but we can highlight a few most important ones.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles distinguish antique furniture, but we can highlight a few of the most important.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign.
 It imposed a significant resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word barocco – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate glamour and play a significant role in luxury.
+Neoclassical furniture is in the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese word 'barocco' — meaning an irregularly developed pearl.
+These were highly representative pieces of furniture, literally dripping with splendor and playing a significant role in luxury.
 Materials were selectively chosen to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and massive.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+An equally significant style is Renaissance, which flourished in the 15th and 16th centuries and also left a profound mark on furniture-making art.
+Renaissance style was quite heavy and bulky.
 Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly understood chest furniture.
-Mythology and ancient times also inspired the design, with supports and legs often taking animal forms.
+These products were quite distinctive but also opened up new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion paws, eagle heads — these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
 This is especially important when searching for an exclusive antique suitable for your interior.

-The key aspect of elite antique furniture is originality.
+The most important aspect of elite antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details